-- 1.3 The Agency shall utilize CDBG Funds to provide Services for qualified working low income families deemed to meet the necessary requirements (hereinafter collectively referred to as "Clients"), in accordance with the terms and conditions set forth in this Agreement. - 1.4 The Agency shall provide all required professional staff, volunteer workers, and services required for the operation of the Project.
+- 1.3 The Agency shall utilize CDBG Funds to provide shelter and case management to homeless youth in Orange County in need of these services and deemed to meet the necessary requirements (hereinafter collectively referred to as "Clients"), in accordance with the terms and conditions set forth in this Agreement.
+For those Clients with minor children, the Agency agrees to provide the accommodations necessary to allow the children to remain with the respective Client. - 1.4 The Agency shall provide all required professional staff, volunteer workers, and services required for the operation of the Project.